pollfish/docs/libgdx.md

 This is a simple tutorial that will help you integrate Pollfish surveys in your libgdx Android app.

-Integration of Pollfish in an Android application is simple, and is described in detail in the official guide here: [Pollfish Android Documentation](https://www.pollfish.com/android)
+Integration of Pollfish in an Android application is simple, and is described in detail in the official guide here: [Pollfish Android Documentation](https://www.pollfish.com/docs/android)

 ## STEPS SUMMARY

-1. [Sign Up](http://www.pollfish.com/login/dev) as a Developer at Pollfish website, create a new app and grab its API key from the dashboard
+1. [Sign Up](https://www.pollfish.com/login/publisher) as a Publisher at Pollfish website, create a new app and grab its API key from the dashboard
-2. [Download](https://www.pollfish.com/android) Pollfish SDK (either Google Play or Universal)
+2. [Download](https://www.pollfish.com/docs/android) Pollfish SDK (either Google Play or Universal) or reference it in your gradle file through jcenter()
-3. Add relevant Pollfish jar in your project, import relevant classes and add required permissions in your app's manifest as described in the [documentation](https://www.pollfish.com/android)
+3. Add relevant Pollfish aar or jar file in your project, import relevant classes and add required permissions in your app's manifest as described in the [documentation](https://www.pollfish.com/docs/android)
 4. Call Pollfish init function in your onResume of your AndroidLauncher

 ```java